Madison Beer: Personal life

+In 2016, Beer discussed her sexuality in a YouNow chat, stating, "I'm not a lesbian, but I definitely love girls," and that she has been in love with a woman in the past.
+She addressed her sexuality again in a March 2020 TikTok livestream, in a question asking if she is bisexual, she noted that "came out, like, four years, three years ago", adding that "I am bi, always have been; it's nothing new".
 Beer was in a relationship with Jack Gilinsky of Jack & Jack from 2015 to 2017.
 She briefly dated Brooklyn Beckham after her breakup with Gilinsky.
 She was in an on-and-off relationship with Zack Bia from late 2017 to early 2019.
+Beer was in an on-and-off relationship with internet personality Nick Austin in the summer 2020 to May 2025.

-In 2016, Beer discussed her sexuality in a YouNow chat, stating, "I'm not a lesbian, but I definitely love girls," and that she has been in love with a woman in the past.
-She addressed her sexuality again in a March 2020 TikTok livestream, stating that she is bisexual: "'Are you bi?'
-Yeah, I came out like, four, three years ago I'd say.
-People always ask me that, and I'm like I've answered this question so many times.
-It's kinda weird. ...
-I am bi, always have been, it's nothing new."
+Beer has struggled with mental health issues and stated that social media and the internet have contributed to them.
+She has engaged in self-harm and has been diagnosed with borderline personality disorder (BPD).
+When Beer was 15, nude videos of her were leaked online.
+The incident, which she says reminded her of the sexual abuse she experienced as a child, contributed to her developing post-traumatic stress disorder (PTSD) and attempting suicide twice.

-Beer has struggled with mental health issues, and has stated that social media and the internet have contributed to them.
-She has engaged in self-harm, and has been diagnosed with borderline personality disorder.
-Beer currently resides in Los Angeles.
+In January 2024, Beer took to X, formerly known as Twitter, to express her views on the Israeli–Palestinian conflict.
+In her post, she stated, "If you think I'd ever want an innocent person to be killed, you do not know me, and that is simply outrageous."
+She further said, "You can be Jewish and also want peace for all people, including Palestinian people, which is, of course, what I want.
+No innocent person deserves to die."
+Beer resides in Los Angeles.
+As of 2025, she is dating NFL quarterback Justin Herbert.